ivotron/popper2-paper/paper.md

 ### Generic workflow execution engines

-Let us take a relatively simple scenario where users have a list of single-purpose tasks as scripts and they want to automate running them in containers in some sequence.
-To accomplish this goal of running a list of containerized tasks using existing workflow engines, users need to learn a specific workflow language, deploy a workflow engine service, and learn to execute workflows on this service.
-These tasks may not be always trivial to accomplish if we assume the only thing users should care about is writing experimentation scripts and running them inside containers.
 Few examples of this category are stable and mature scientific workflow engines like Nextflow, Pegasus, and Taverna which have recently introduced support running steps in software containers;
 Popular workflow engines like Apache Airflow and Luigi [@_luigi_] which require specifying workflows using programming languages and also provide pluggable interfaces that require the installation of separate plugins;
 For example, Airflow and Luigi use Python, Copper use Java, Dagr use Scala and SciPipe use Go as their workflow definition language.